Top 7: New Jersey Nets

 5: Brook Lopez (2008-2017)

-- Stats with the Nets: Became the franchise’s all-time leading scorer, averaging 18.6 points, 7.1 rebounds, and 1.7 blocks per game over nine seasons.
+- Stats with the Nets: Became the franchise’s all-time leading scorer, averaging 18.6 points, 7.1 rebounds, and 1.7 blocks per game over nine seasons

 - Key Moments with the Team (2008-2017): Lopez was a consistent scoring threat and anchor in the paint for the team’s transition from New Jersey to Brooklyn.